 Click here to access student information form, permission slip, and other information

-All practices will run from 4:30 PM to 7:30 PM and will be held at Wheatley High School.
-Dinner (pizza) will be served at each practice.
+All practices will run from 4:30 PM to 7:30 PM and will be held at Great Neck South High School.
+Dinner (pizza, mostly) will be served at each practice.

 Each spring, the Nassau County Interscholastic Mathematics League sponsors trips to the

 New York State Mathematics League (NYSML) and the

 American Regions Mathematics League (ARML).
 Only the top performing students in the NCIML qualify for the All-Star Team.
 For most students on the team, the NYSML and ARML practices, coupled with the awesome trips to NYSML and ARML, represent one of the

 highlights of their year.
 Students who qualify for the team are entitled to attend special practices and training sessions, where experienced Mathlete coaches instruct team members in topics outside the mainstream math curriculum.
 Then, on the weekends of